 The Science and Technology Center is a three-story dry laboratory and classroom structure linked by a central atrium.
-The majority of the south side of the envelope was developed as terra cotta rain screen system.
-Due to cost the skin of the building and the desire for a barrier system with integrated insulation, the exterior was reimagined as an architectural precast concrete panel system.
+The majority of the south side of the envelope was developed as a terracotta rainscreen system.
+Due to the cost, the skin of the building, and the desire for a barrier system with integrated insulation, the exterior was reimagined as an architectural precast concrete panel system.
 Using a modular form large enough to avoid repetition in pattern allowed for a non-modular look.
-The design team worked the surface of the panels to create rich texture that provided opportunities for a dynamic light and shadow experience throughout the day and changing seasons.
+The design team worked the surface of the panels to create a rich texture that provided opportunities for a dynamic light and shadow experience throughout the day as well as the changing seasons.
 Utilizing precast concrete provided an opportunity to dial in the color variation using a single mix design with acid-etch and sandblasted textures.

 The center was recognized as the Best Higher Education Building in the 2015 PCI Design Awards competition.